all-of-us/raw-data-repository/doc/api_workflows/field_reference/participant_summary_field_list.rst

   consentForElectronicHealthRecordsAuthored
       indicates the time at which the participant completed consent, regardless of when it was sent to RDR.

+  consentForDvElectronicHealthRecordsSharing
+      indicates whether electronic health record sharing consent has been received

+      :ref:`Enumerated values <questionnaire_status>`

+  consentForDVElectronicHealthRecordsSharingTime
+      indicates the time at which the RDR received notice of consentForDvElectronicHealthRecordsSharing.

   consentForDvElectronicHealthRecordsSharingAuthored
       indicates the time at which the participant completed consent, regardless of when it was sent to RDR.

+  consentForCABor
+      indicates whether California Bill of Rights (Bor) consent has been received

+      :ref:`Enumerated values <questionnaire_status>`

+  consentForCABorTime
+      indicates the time at which the RDR received notice of consentForElectronicHealthRecords.

   consentForCABoRTimeAuthored
       indicates the time at which the participant completed California Bill of Rights consent, regardless of when it was sent to RDR